Reconstructing inflation and reheating in $f(\phi)T$ gravity: Introduction

+Additionally, another models in which the trace $T$ plays an important role during inflation, correspond to the models related with $f(Q,T)$ gravity, in with $Q$ denotes the non-metricity scalar Refs.\cite{Xu:2019sbp,Xu:2020yeg} and for another extensions in which is considered the trace see e.g., Refs.\cite{Iosifidis:2021kqo,Harko:2021tav}.

 On the other hand, the concept of reconstruction associated to the physical variables that make up the background dynamics of the different models during the inflationary scenario, considering the parameterization of observational quantities such as; the scalar spectrum, scalar spectral index and the tensor to scalar ratio, have been analyzed by different authors \cite{P1,P2,P3,Chiba:2015zpa}.
-In particular, an interesting reconstruction mechanism to find the physical quantities during inflation under the slow roll stage, is though of the parameterization of the scalar spectral index $n_s(N)$ and the tensor to scalar ratio $r(N)$ (called attractors) in terms of the number of $e$-folds $N$.
-It is well known that the parameterization for the scalar spectral index $n_s(N)$ as a function of the number of $e$-folds defined as $n_s(N)=1-2/N$ is well supported from observations for values of number $N\simeq$ 50-70 at the end of the inflationary epoch considering the data taken by the Planck\cite{BICEP:2021xfz}.
+In particular, an interesting reconstruction mechanism to find the physical quantities during inflation under the slow roll stage, corresponds to the parameterization of the scalar spectral index $n_s(N)$ and the tensor to scalar ratio $r(N)$ (called attractors) in terms of the number of $e$-folds $N$.
+It is well known that the parameterization for the scalar spectral index $n_s(N)$ as a function of the number of $e$-folds defined as $n_s(N)=1-2/N$ is well supported from observations for values of number $N\simeq$ 50-70 from the data taken by the Planck\cite{BICEP:2021xfz}.